codeurjc-students/2024-Bookmarks-Forums/README.md

 Bookmarks Forums is the update that brings the social to that application!

-With Bookmarks Forums any user will be able to sign-up or login to the forums, create content about their favorite authors or books, follow other users, join and create communities and meet new people!
+With Bookmarks Forums any user will be able to sign up or login to the forums, create content about their favorite authors or books, follow other users, join and create communities and meet new people!

 ### Advanced functionality